WPZOO/Penguin/README.md

 ### Theme Hook Alliance
 For better customization of the theme, there are suggested hooks by [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) included.

+### svgxuse
+The [svgxuse](https://github.com/Keyamoon/svgxuse) polyfill by Keyamoon fetches external SVGs referenced in `<use>` elements.
+This will be loaded for Internet Explorer only.

 ### Images in screenshot
 The images, which are visible in the theme screenshot, are licensed under [Creative Commons Zero](http://creativecommons.org/publicdomain/zero/1.0/):
 - [https://unsplash.com/photos/gapYVvUg1M8](https://unsplash.com/photos/gapYVvUg1M8)